 What happens if there's an emergency, you decide to go back to school, or you're finally ready to buy a house but all your money is locked up in an IRA?

 When you withdraw money from a traditional IRA you have to pay taxes as if it's ordinary income.
-If you do so before age 59 and a half, there's also a 10 percent penalty.
+If you do so before age 59½, there's also a 10 percent penalty.
 Together, that can amount to almost half of your withdrawal!
 The good news is that although you'll still need to pay the taxes, there are exceptions that allow you to make penalty-free withdrawals.
-You may pay for medical expenses or health insurance premiums, higher education expenses, and take out $10,000 towards buying, building, or rebuilding your first house without penalty.
+You may pay for medical expenses or health insurance premiums, higher education expenses, and take out $10,000 toward buying, building, or rebuilding your first house without penalty.
 There are several other penalty-free scenarios as well.

 What Is a Roth IRA?